pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 The References class has several methods that allow us to store and retrieve data from an instance of it.
 They are:

 ##### find()
 This method obtains all the component references that match a specific locator.
-In the example below, we ask for all those references that relate to our service object, and we obtain a reference to this component.
+In the example below, we ask for all those references that relate to our controller, and we obtain a reference to this component.

 {{< tabsection >}}
   Not available